(Photo by Caitlin Cronenberg, © Entertainment One/courtesy Everett Collection)

 And then in 2017 he put out Good Time, just to show you sometimes all you need is that one movie to turn your image around.
 As with the Safdie brothers’ later Uncut Gems, Good Time assaults the senses while building a central emphatic and engaging character defined by constant frantic action.
 Pattinson came out as the indie hero of that year, and having James Gray’s The Lost City of Z release around the same time didn’t hurt, either.
 A strong 2019 continued that trend with Claire Denis’ High Life and Robert Eggers’ The Lighthouse.

-And now a dark night falls upon Pattinson’s career as he takes on the mantle of Bruce Wayne in Matt Reeves’ The Batman, which is scheduled for an October 21, 2021 release.
+His latest film was Netflix thriller The Devil All the Time, opposite Tom Holland.
+And currently a dark night falls upon Pattinson’s career as he takes on the mantle of Bruce Wayne in Matt Reeves’ The Batman, which is scheduled for an October 21, 2021 release.
 Before that swings into theaters, take a look at all Robert Pattinson movies, ranked by Tomatometer!

 Critics Consensus: Queen of the Desert unites some undeniably talented professionals, but it's difficult to discern what drew them together -- or understand how its compelling real-life story became such a muddled mess.